 As an example, yellow can be associated with happiness and joy, which are one of main triggering emotions for sharing.
 Do your research when it comes to cultural differences regarding how colours are perceived in other countries.
 As an example, red is associated with love, lust, speed in Europe, but in Asian countries it symbolizes luck, prosperity, and marriage.

 Some companies go as far as building their brand identity based on a particular colour.
 They aim at instant recognition based on colour cue itself.
 Here’s a great example – close your eyes and think of Cadbury’s chocolate bar.
 The first thing you’ll probably think of is their purple chocolate wrapper.

 Colour is one of the first things you see when you open a website, so chose wisely.
 Colours are powerful means of communication as they evoke certain associations and emotions – as an example, purple or pink are often used in the cosmetics industry, as they are associated with luxury and they have a “lush” feeling to them.
+They work best when combined with prestige pricing to position your brand.
 Blue is by far the safest choice for many businesses (not only in the financial sector).

 A lot of SaaS companies use a simple, minimalistic Apple-style website templates comprising white (or whitish) background, with a main colour theme.
 White is a crisp, fresh colour associated with purity and innovation, it also has a modern appeal to it.
 However, too much of a good thing can kill you – monochromatic websites with no (or very little) colour may offer too little stimulation.
 Most startups opt for blue and green website templates:

 a) LiveChat – a lot of white spaces with red CTA buttons and a green chatbox stripe